 NCCAOM CNT Policy: Individuals seeking NCCAOM certification must have completed a CCAOM CNT course within the six years prior to their application date for NCCAOM certification.
 Otherwise, the CNT course must be re-taken, unless the applicant has held a continuous license to practice acupuncture within the last three years before applying to NCCAOM for certification.
 Please contact the NCCAOM for more information about this policy.

-Prerequisites: Current acupuncture school students (or those who are enrolled in an NCCAOM-approved or state-approved tutorial) are required to have at least begun a needling techniques course no later than the date of their CCAOM CNT course.
-This requirement must be verified by the program’s appropriate authorized officer prior to registration being approved.
+Prerequisites: Current acupuncture school students (or those who are enrolled in an NCCAOM-approved or state-approved tutorial) are required to have at least begun a needling techniques course no later than the date of their CCAOM CNT practical exam.

 Switching Written or Practical Exam Dates and Times: Please contact the office.

 NOTE: If you miss your exam time, or do not give 24 hours notice that you will miss your exam, you will not be issued a refund and you will be charged a retake fee of $75.

 Switching Written or Practical Exam Languages: Please contact the office.
 There may be a fee associated with switching your exam language.
 CCAOM will not be able to accommodate requests made less than 14 days prior to the exam date.